farao-community/farao-community.github.io/pages/docs/input-data/crac-cse.md

 </CRACSeries>
 ```

-For now the only VariationType handled by FARAO is "ABSOLUTE" : the mix/max admissible set-points of the HVDC.
+For now the only VariationType handled by FARAO is "ABSOLUTE" : the min/max admissible set-points of the HVDC.
 **An HVDC Range Action is modelled by an Injection range Action** (the HVDC line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1).
 FARAO creates the opposite keys by itself, therefore there is no need to specify it.
 ⚠️*There isn't any check performed to verify that an applied set-point is between the ranges' min and max.*

-#### Network Actions {#Network Actions}
+#### Network Actions {#NetworkActions}

 - **injection set-point**